NEW BEDFORD BLUE LANE:

 Fort Rodman was constructed in the late 1850's to guard the city's harbor and today its tall granite walls still stand.
 In later years, Fort Rodman encompassed the surrounding land with additional fortifications that are still visible and served as an active military post during World War II.

 Note; The Saulnier Memorial Bike Trail continues off-road alongside E Rodney French Blvd just below the dyke for another 0.5 miles to Cove St where it currently ends.
-Future plans call for a Bike Lane west along Cove St to Morton Ct (Bike Lane) and the Acushnet River Connector Path.
+Future plans call for a BIKE LANE west along Cove St to connect to Morton Ct where a BIKE LANE heads north and connects to the JFK Blvd Bike Path.

 Head up the ramp to the cement New Bedford Harborwalk.
 Right leads to an overlook of the E Rodney French Blvd Gate.
 Head left atop the dyke alongside the Bay.
 Come to Gifford Street after 5 miles.
 Parking located here.